hoprnet/hoprnet/docs/sc-audit-08-2023/docs/02-response-to-preliminary-report.md

 - Make all the selector definition public

 #### 8. Format
-- format all the contracts
+- Format all the contracts
+- Include HOPR logo